-In the two pivotal phase III trials, participants receiving AMITIZA at a dose of 8 micrograms twice daily were more likely to achieve overall relief from symptoms compared to those receiving the placebo, with 17.9% of the AMITIZA group achieving overall relief compared to 10.1% for the placebo group, with a p-value of 0.001.
-In both trials individually, participants receiving AMITIZA experienced overall relief from symptoms at higher rates than those receiving the placebo, 18.2% compared to 9.8% with a p-value of 0.009 in one trial and 17.7% compared to 10.4% with a p-value of 0.031 in the other.
+In these trials, participants receiving AMITIZA at a dose of 8 micrograms twice daily were more likely to achieve overall relief from symptoms compared to those receiving the placebo, with 17.9% of the AMITIZA group achieving overall relief compared to 10.1% for the placebo group, with a p-value of 0.001.
+In both trials individually, participants receiving AMITIZA experienced overall relief from symptoms at higher rates than those receiving the placebo, with p-values of 0.009 in one trial and 0.031 in the other.
+In the combined trials, the secondary endpoints of abdominal discomfort and pain, stool consistency, straining, constipation severity and quality of life were improved with statistical significance in participants receiving AMITIZA compared to those receiving the placebo.